David James (footballer, born 1970): Years of rotation and Euro 2004

 James was selected by Sven-Göran Eriksson for his 23-man squad for the 2002 FIFA World Cup.
 He was third choice behind David Seaman and Nigel Martyn, as the veteran Arsenal goalkeeper played in all five of England's games.

 For several years he had to play understudy to England's regular keeper, David Seaman.
-When Seaman was dropped after making a mistake against FYR Macedonia in 2002, James became the new England number one.
+When Seaman was dropped after making a mistake against Macedonia in 2002, James became the new England number one.
 He retained his place in the England team even after West Ham's relegation to the First Division in 2003, and was the only player from outside the top flight to win an England cap between 1999 (Michael Gray) and 2007 (David Nugent).
 He went on to play in all of England's matches at Euro 2004.

 James was dropped from the starting XI, his place being taken by Tottenham's Paul Robinson.
 James came on as a half-time substitute and conceded all four goals in the 4–1 drubbing England suffered at the hands of Denmark during a friendly on 17 August 2005 – their worst defeat in 25 years.
 James still remained part of the England squad, and was selected as the second-choice goalkeeper behind Robinson for the 2006 World Cup in Germany, though he did not play.

 Along with fellow veterans David Beckham and Sol Campbell, James was dropped from the England squad at the start of Steve McClaren's reign and was not called up during the 2006–07 season.
 He was recalled for the friendly with Germany on 22 August 2007, over a year since first being omitted.
 James played the whole of the second half of England's 2–1 defeat to Germany as a substitute for Robinson.
 In so doing, he became the first Portsmouth player to play for the senior England team since Mark Hateley in 1984.
 However, Scott Carson was chosen ahead of both James and Robinson for the decisive Euro 2008 qualifier against Croatia on 21 November 2007.
 England lost the match 2-3, partly due to a fumble by Carson, which gifted Croatia the game's opening goal.
 Following England's failure to qualify for Euro 2008 McClaren was sacked as England manager and replaced by Fabio Capello.
 James was subsequently critical of McClaren's treatment of England's goalkeepers.